Ogun: Ritual sacrifice

 Ogun, as a male orisha (Boró), only "eats" male animals.
 Ox, billy goat, rooster, snake (typically a red snake), dog and game animals are sacrificed ("orô") on festival days associated with Ogum in the Candomblé tradition.

 Ritual foods

 Acaçá is a ritual food offered to all gods in the Candomble pantheon; it is made of a paste of corn mash steamed in banana leaves.
 A variation, acaçá de feijão-preto, substitutes black beans (Phaseolus vulgaris) for corn.
 This variation is only offered to Ogum in the Casa Fanti Ashanti temple in São Luís, in the state of Maranhão.
 Feijoada, a stew of beans with beef and pork, is also a common offering to Ogum.

 Santería and Palo

 Ogun's centrality to the Yoruba religion has resulted in his name being retained in Santería religion, as well as the Shango religion of Trinidad and Tobago.
-In Santería, Ogún is syncretized with Saint Peter, James the Great, Saint Paul, and John the Baptist; he is the deity of war and metals.
+In Santería, Ogún is syncretized with Saint Peter, James the Great, Saint Paul, Saint Michael the Archangel, and John the Baptist; he is the deity of war and metals.